 Our region is served by one of the most extensive transit systems in the world.

 This network includes three commuter railroads, the New York City subway system, more than 1,700 miles of major roadways, commuter ferries, hundreds of bus routes, three major commercial airports and the largest seaport on the U.S. East Coast.

 At RPA, we propose and advocate for new and innovative approaches to transportation aimed at improving the ability of residents and visitors to travel to and within the region.
 We analyze travel behavior, study new technologies and press for resources to upgrade our aging highways, bridges, airports, ports and mass-transit networks.

-RPA’s most recent work has included influential studies quantifying how improvements to commuter rail service lift home values near rail stations, analysis of urban mobility needs in the region’s core and the creation of the Transit Leadership Summit, an unprecedented forum for leaders of the world’s biggest transit agencies.
+RPA’s work has included influential studies quantifying how improvements to commuter rail service lift home values near rail stations, analysis of urban mobility needs in the region’s core and the creation of the Transit Leadership Summit, an unprecedented forum for leaders of the world’s biggest transit agencies.

 Most recently, RPA sounded the alarm about the crumbling Hudson River rail tunnels with our animated video Tunnel Trouble and our research and advocacy put pressure on political leaders to move the project forward.
 Recent RPA reports also sparked a broad-based civic effort to manage the pending shutdown of the L train between Brooklyn and Manhattan and to improve the subway line for future use.